memgraph/docs/mage/query-modules/python/node2vec.md

 ### `set_embeddings( is_directed, p, q, num_walks, walk_length, vector_size, alpha, window, min_count, seed, workers, min_alpha, sg, hs, negative, epochs,)`

 #### Input:

-* `is_directed : bool` ➡
-        If bool=True, graph is treated as directed, else not directed
+- `is_directed : bool` ➡ If bool=True, graph is treated as directed, else not
+  directed
-* `p : float` ➡
-        Return hyperparameter for calculating transition probabilities.
+- `p : float` ➡ Return hyperparameter for calculating transition probabilities.
-* `q : float` ➡
-        Inout hyperparameter for calculating transition probabilities.
+- `q : float` ➡ In-out hyperparameter for calculating transition probabilities.
-* `num_walks : int` ➡
-        Number of walks per node in walk sampling.
+- `num_walks : int` ➡ Number of walks per node in walk sampling.
-* `walk_length : int` ➡
-        Length of one walk in walk sampling.
+- `walk_length : int` ➡ Length of one walk in walk sampling.
-* `vector_size : int` ➡
-       Dimensionality of the word vectors.
+- `vector_size : int` ➡ Dimensionality of the word vectors.
-* `window : int` ➡
-       Maximum distance between the current and predicted word within a sentence.
+- `window : int` ➡ Maximum distance between the current and predicted word within a sentence.
-* `min_count : int` ➡
-        Ignores all words with total frequency lower than this.
+- `min_count : int` ➡ Ignores all words with total frequency lower than this.
-* `workers : int` ➡
-       Use these many worker threads to train the model (=faster training with multicore machines).
+- `workers : int` ➡ Use these many worker threads to train the model (=faster training with multicore machines).
-* `sg : {0, 1}` ➡
-       Training algorithm: 1 for skip-gram; otherwise CBOW.
+- `sg : {0, 1}` ➡ Training algorithm: 1 for skip-gram; otherwise CBOW.
-* `hs : {0, 1}` ➡
-        If 1, hierarchical softmax will be used for model training.
+- `hs : {0, 1}` ➡ If 1, hierarchical softmax will be used for model training.
+If
-        If 0, and `negative` is non-zero, negative sampling will be used.
+  0, and `negative` is non-zero, negative sampling will be used.
-* `negative : int` ➡
+- `negative : int` ➡ If > 0, negative sampling will be used, the int for
-        If > 0, negative sampling will be used, the int for negative specifies how many "noise words" should be drawn (usually between 5-20).
+  negative specifies how many "noise words" should be drawn (usually between 5-20).
 If set to 0, no negative sampling is used.
-* `cbow_mean : {0, 1}` ➡
+- `cbow_mean : {0, 1}` ➡ If 0, use the sum of the context word vectors.
+If 1,
-       If 0, use the sum of the context word vectors.
-If 1, use the mean, only applies when cbow is used.
+  use the mean, only applies when cbow is used.
-* `alpha : float` ➡
-       The initial learning rate.
+- `alpha : float` ➡ The initial learning rate.
-* `min_alpha : float` ➡
-       Learning rate will linearly drop to `min_alpha` as training progresses.
+- `min_alpha : float` ➡ Learning rate will linearly drop to `min_alpha` as
+  training progresses.
-* `seed : int` ➡
-       Seed for the random number generator.
+- `seed : int` ➡ Seed for the random number generator.
 Initial vectors for each word are seeded with a hash of the concatenation of word + `str(seed)`.

 #### Output:

-* `nodes: mgp.List[mgp.Vertex]` ➡ List of nodes for which embeddings were calculated
+- `nodes: mgp.List[mgp.Vertex]` ➡ List of nodes for which embeddings were calculated
-* `embeddings: mgp.List[mgp.List[mgp.Number]])` ➡ Corresponding list of embeddings
+- `embeddings: mgp.List[mgp.List[mgp.Number]])` ➡ Corresponding list of
+  embeddings

 #### Usage: